animat089/playground/Benchmarking/Mapping/readme.md

 # Detailed Performance

-The sample ran for over 3 hours, to be able to collect these details:
+The sample ran for over a couple of minutes, to be able to collect these details:

 ```txt
 // * Detailed results *